usnistgov/trec-browser/browser/src/docs/trec21/crowd/overview.md

 {==

 In 2012, the Crowdsourcing track had two separate tasks: a text relevance assessing task (TRAT) and an image relevance assessing task (IRAT).
-This track overview describes the track and provides analysis of the track’s results.

 ==}